 - PVC pipe

 While wood trellis makes a great design to your garden, metal trellis or trellis wire gives additional security.

 You can try sturdy beam and bar, or powder-coated steel.
 You can even use a tomato trellis.
-Read on to learn more about different trellis ideas.
+Read on to learn more about different trellis flowers and ideas.

 10 Of The Best Flowering Trellis Plants and Vines For Vertical Gardening: